sst/guide/_examples/how-to-create-a-rest-api-with-serverless.md

 ## Adding function code

 For this example, we are not using a database.
-We'll look at that in detail in another tutorial.
+We'll look at that in detail in another example.
 So internally we are just going to get the list of notes from a file.

 {%change%} Let's add a file that contains our notes in `src/notes.js`.